regdude/makeup/README.md

 **IMPORTANT:** These makeup sponges do get dirty, consider washing them with soap frequently.
 Not only a dirty makeup sponge can ruin your look, but it can also cause you acne.

 Usually the makeup sponges have a teardrop shape, this is on purpose.
 The rounded bottom area is used to blend large areas, for example, your cheekbones.
 The flat tip area is used to blend very hard to reach areas, for example, the inner eye corners.
-The rounded tip area is used to blend somewhat hard to reach areas, for example, undereye area.
+The rounded tip area is used to blend somewhat hard to reach areas, for example, under-eye area.
 If you find areas, where you cannot seem to blend or you cannot seem to get a proper blend, then consider looking for a different shape of makeup sponge, each shape has benefits and drawbacks.

 # Foundation